-Stars with masses larger than ~ $1.1M{\odot}$ (the exact value depends on the initial chemical composition) during the central H-burning phase develop a convective core, due to the dependence of the CNO-cycle efficiency on temperature.
+Stars with masses larger than $\sim 1.1 \ M{\odot}$ (the exact value depends on the initial chemical composition) during the central H-burning phase develop a convective core as a result of the dependence of the CNO cycle efficiency on temperature.
 The instability against turbulent convection is classically handled by means of the Schwarzschild criterion for a chemically homogeneous fluid.
-This well known criterion is based on the comparison between the expected temperature gradient produced by the radiative transport of energy, and the adiabatic one.
-It is worth noticing that the proper estimate of the size of the convective region is then primarily dependent on the accuracy of the input physics.
-Any improvement of the adopted physics may produce a change in the temperature gradients and, in turn modify the location of the boundaries of the convective regions.
+This well-known criterion is based on the comparison between the expected temperature gradient produced by the radiative transport of energy and the adiabatic one.
+It is worth noting that the proper estimate of the size of the convective region is then primarily dependent on the accuracy of the input physics.
+Any improvement of the adopted physics may produce a change in the temperature gradients and, in turn, modify the location of the boundaries of the convective regions.

 A second important point concerns the possibility that the motion of the convective fluid elements is not halted at the boundary with the stable region beyond the formal convective core.
-Although beyond the Schwarzschild boundary a moving fluid element is subject to a strong deceleration, it might be possible that a nonzero velocity is mantained along a certain length.
-This mechanical overshoot may induce a significant amount of mixing in a region formally stable against convection (see Cordier et al. 2002, and references therein).

-Finally, another important point which has to be taken into account is that a sizeable increase in the internal mixed region, hence larger convective cores, could be obtained as a consequence of rotationally induced mixing (Meynet & Maeder 2000).
+Although beyond the Schwarzschild boundary a moving fluid element is subject to a strong deceleration, it might be possible that a nonzero velocity is maintained along a certain length.
+This mechanical overshoot can induce a significant amount of mixing in a region formally stable against convection (see Cordier et al. 2002 and references therein).
+Finally, another important point that has to be taken into account is that a sizeable increase in the internal mixed region, and hence larger convective cores, could be obtained as a consequence of rotationally induced mixing (Meynet & Maeder 2000).

-There are therefore at least three different reasons (inadequate input physics, overshooting from the convective boundary, additional mixing due to rotation) why the size of the 'real' stellar convective cores might be different from the one predicted by 'canonical' models, that is, models computed neglecting rotation, and overshooting from the Schwarzschild convective boundary.
-This evidence raises the question if the size of the convective core, as determined by the (classical) Schwarzschild criterion is able to properly match the observations, or it has to be 'artificially' increased.
+There are therefore at least three different reasons (inadequate input physics, overshooting from the convective boundary, and additional mixing due to rotation) why the size of the "real" stellar convective cores might be different from the one predicted by "canonical" models, that is, models computed neglecting rotation and overshooting from the Schwarzschild convective boundary.
+This evidence raises the question whether the size of the convective core, as determined by the (classical) Schwarzschild criterion, is able to properly match the observations or has to be "artificially" increased.

-Discrepancies with observations have been usually interpreted in terms of the efficiency of an overshooting mechanism; the extension of this additional mixed region is usually defined in terms of a parameter λ{OV} which gives the length - expressed as a fraction of the local pressure scale height H_P - crossed by the convective cells in the convectively stable region outside the Schwarschild convective boundary.
+Discrepancies with observations have been usually interpreted in terms of the efficiency of an overshooting mechanism; the extension of this additional mixed region is usually defined in terms of a parameter $\lambda{ov}$ that gives the length-expressed as a fraction of the local pressure scale height $H_P$ -crossed by the convective cells in the convectively stable region outside the Schwarschild convective boundary.